We strive to improve the quality of life of transplant recipients

 What is CMV

 Human cytomegalovirus (CMV) is a β-herpesvirus.
-Like all herpesvirus, CMV establishes life-long, latent infection and there is currently no cure for CMV.
+Like all herpesvirus, CMV establishes life-long, latent infection and there is currently no treatment that can eradicate CMV.
 Throughout life, CMV can repeatably re-activate from latency and cause an active lytic infection.
 Normally, a healthy person’s immune system keeps the virus from causing illness and most people will never know they have CMV.
 If the immune system is weakened or suppressed, as is the case in connection with solid organ, stem cell or bone marrow transplantation, CMV is a major cause for concern and can be fatal if not controlled.

-CMV reactivation from latency is a major health risk in transplant recipients due to the need for concomitant immunosuppressive therapy.
+CMV reactivation from latency is a major health risk to transplant recipients due to the need for concomitant immunosuppressive therapy.

 of all humans have a life-long persistent CMV infection